alislayman/BreweriesManagement/README.md

 - Target framework for all projects: .Net Framework 4.7.2
 - Entity Framework 6 is used.
 - Unit Test Project is used containing some unit tests as demo.
+- To switch between SQL data and Mock data, a key has been added to to appSetting section in Web.config file:
+key="OverriddenDataAssembly" with value="Data.Mock".
+By Default, the data layer will take the Data.SQL assembly, if the key exists, the data layer will take the assembly written in the value (Data.Mock in this case).
+The constructor of UnitTest class will force this key to Data.Mock in order to run the test methods on Mock data.

 ## Database schema & predefined data
 - check DBScript.sql file.